TIMELINE-Chronology of Obama healthcare law legal battle

 federal court in Florida, was later joined by 13 more states,

-for a total of 26 of the country's 50 states, and by the
+for a total of 26 of the nation's 50 states, and by the National

 saying Congress improperly coerced the states to expand the